lpj0017/auth-service-dotnet/README.md

 auth-service-dotnet
 ===================

-Node.js implementation of auth service for Rong Cloud.
+C# implementation of auth service for Rong Cloud.